-Sentient beings lack the supernatural power of knowing past lives, so they are unaware of the causes, conditions, and karmic retributions spanning past and future lives.
-Only with this supernatural power can one know all the intricate causes and effects pertaining to oneself and others across lifetimes.
-After death, the five aggregates change and are no longer the same; the six consciousnesses change and are no longer the same.
-Thus, all people, matters, and things from past lives, along with everything connected to oneself, become unknown, and the web of causes and effects becomes even more unknowable.
-In this present life, the six consciousnesses operate within the same set of five aggregates, maintaining continuity and memory.
-Because the six consciousnesses can cognize the people, matters, and principles of this life, they can remember all dharmas experienced in this lifetime.
-However, in the next life, the five aggregates are not the original ones, and the six consciousnesses arise anew dependent on the new five aggregates.
-Having not experienced the past life, they have no memory of its people, matters, or principles and cannot recall events from that previous existence.
+Sentient beings, lacking the divine eye of knowing past and future lives, remain unaware of the karmic causes and effects spanning their previous and future existences.
+Only with this divine eye can one perceive all the intricate causal connections of past and future lives for oneself and others.
+Upon death, the five aggregates transform and are no longer the same; the six consciousnesses change and are no longer identical.
+Consequently, all matters, people, and affairs related to one's previous life become unknown, and the web of karmic causes and effects fades entirely from awareness.
+In the present life, the six consciousnesses operate upon the same continuum of the five aggregates, maintaining sequential memory.
+As the six consciousnesses discern the people, affairs, and phenomena of this existence, they retain all experiences encountered in this lifetime.
+However, in the next life, with a new set of five aggregates, the six consciousnesses arise anew dependent upon this fresh foundation.
+Having no experience of the previous life, they hold no memory of its people, affairs, or phenomena, rendering recollection of past events impossible.

 1